Kee2u/Deciphering_the_Indus_Valley_Script/README.md

 ### Our plan:

-### Use Python's pandas library on the tagged database to convert Tamil script from syllabic to logosyllabic.
+### Use Python's pandas library on the tagged database to convert Tamil script from phonetic to logosyllabic.
 The first tagged Tamil database has segmented some of the morphemes but not all of them.
 We completed segmenting the noun and verb morphemes using python and then assigned new signs to them.

 ### Use PostgreSQL on an AWS RDS instance to store cleaned data.